 Apprentices fall under something called the Working Time Regulations 1998 which means they get the same minimum entitlements as other employees.
 Let’s look at that in a little more detail.

 Apprentices have the same rights as other employees for taking holiday.
-You are entitled to a minimum of 20 days paid leave each year, plus bank holidays.
+You are legally entitled to 5.6 weeks paid holiday each year, which can include bank holidays.

 Overtime is something that must be agreed in a contract before an employee starts work, as there is no legal obligation for an employer to pay for extra hours.
 There are also no minimum statutory levels of overtime pay.